54 Words Even Smart People Mispronounce

 To err is human, and in the United States there are two acceptable pronunciations of “err.”
-It can rhyme with “hair” or with “her.”
+It can rhyme with “hair” as in “er.”
 Originally it was said like “air.”
 In the United Kingdom, the standard pronunciation rhymes with “her.”
 Check out these 41 grammar rules that will make you sound smarter instantly.

 How to pronounce APPLICABLE

 It’s perfectly fine to put the emphasis on the first syllable, as in “app-lic-able”, but you can also say “a-plic-able.”
 Find out 24 more things you’ve been saying wrong this whole time.